How to Get Emergency Rent Assistance

 There’s no shame in asking for help

-Regardless if you’re asking for help through a nonprofit organization, a government agency, friends or family, or crowdfunding, don’t feel embarrassed.
+Regardless of whether you’re asking for help through a nonprofit organization, a government agency, loved ones, or crowdfunding, don’t feel embarrassed.

 “Everyone falls on tough times,” Mandy says.
 “It happens to more of us than people realize.”

-So if you’re struggling and need to raise money for rent, take a deep breath.
+So if you’re struggling and need to raise money for rent, take a deep breath and make a plan.
 Contact your landlord, a nonprofit organization, send an email to your friends and family, or start a crowdfunding fundraiser.
 Most importantly, remember that you are not alone.
 Sometimes we all need a little help.

-For additional information, please read our posts Get Immediate Help During a Personal Financial Crisis, Fundraising for Coronavirus Relief: How You Can Help the Fight, and Need Emergency Financial Assistance?
+For additional information, please read our posts Get Immediate Help During a Personal Financial Crisis and Need Emergency Financial Assistance?
 These Resources Can Help.